abundanceesim/products-web-app/README.md

 # Products-Web-App
-Products web application where users can retrieve and modify their products inventory from the backend.
+Full-stack inventory web application for database containing data related to musical instruments.
+Made with PHP, CSS, MySQL and Apache.